TCU vs. Georgetown College Basketball Predictions & Picks - December 2

 TCU Performance Insights

-- The Horned Frogs' +178 scoring differential (outscoring opponents by 29.7 points per game) is a result of putting up 93.0 points per game (fourth in college basketball) while giving up 63.3 per outing (36th in college basketball).
+- The Horned Frogs are outscoring opponents by 29.7 points per game with a +178 scoring differential overall.
+They put up 93 points per game (fourth in college basketball) and allow 63.3 per outing (34th in college basketball).

-- The 37.0 rebounds per game TCU accumulates rank 55th in college basketball, 11.5 more than the 25.5 its opponents collect.
+- TCU comes out on top in the rebound battle by an average of 11.5 boards.
+It is recording 37 rebounds per game (54th in college basketball) compared to its opponents' 25.5 per contest.

+- TCU knocks down 1.3 more threes per game than the opposition, 6.5 (256th in college basketball) compared to its opponents' 5.2.

+- The Horned Frogs rank 11th in college basketball by averaging 109.4 points per 100 possessions on offense, and defensively are sixth in college basketball, allowing 74.5 points per 100 possessions.

-- TCU has come out ahead in the turnover battle by 5.6 per game, committing 12.7 (230th in college basketball) while forcing 18.3 (fourth in college basketball).
+- TCU wins the turnover battle by 5.6 per game, committing 12.7 (233rd in college basketball) while its opponents average 18.3.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.